Julius Janonis: Early life and education in Biržai

 Janonis began writing in 1910.
 He translated Latvian folk songs on poor orphans hired by local peasants as well as poems by Alexander Pushkin and Aleksey Koltsov.
 His first poems were published in 1912 in Jaunimas and Lietuvos žinios.
 He collected Lithuanian folk songs and sent them to the Lithuanian Scientific Society.
 At the time, there were two major camps of Lithuanian activist – more conservative Catholic ateitininkai and more progressive leftist aušrininkai.
-Janonis joined activities of aušrininkai with a group of students at his school that held informal gatherings were they shared and discussed books and periodicals.
+Janonis joined activities of aušrininkai with a group of students at his school that held informal gatherings, where they shared and discussed books and periodicals.
 In 1913, he attended a conference of aušrininkai organized in Šiauliai.
 Janonis also participated in cultural society Lyra that organized occasional folk theater performances.